phil-opp/blog_os/blog/content/second-edition/posts/06-cpu-exceptions/index.md

 [too-much-magic]: #too-much-magic

 ## Implementation
 Now that we've understood the theory, it's time to handle CPU exceptions in our kernel.
-We start by creating an `init_idt` function that creates a new `InterruptDescriptorTable`:
+We'll start by creating a new interrupts module in `src/interrupts.rs`, that first creates an `init_idt` function that creates a new `InterruptDescriptorTable`:

 ``` rust
 // in src/lib.rs